 The exhibition Global Warning: The Climate, the Crisis and Us illustrates the complex reality and processes that cause it, alongside predictions for the future, in a hands-on way that arouses the visitors’ curiosity, and raises questions and opportunities for changing personal habits.
 The latest scientific findings in the field and the effect of the crisis on us and on nature, in Israel, and around the world, are displayed in the exhibition using interactive media.
 The exhibition is on display in the multipurpose gallery on Level 3 and throughout the museum.

 What Makes Us Human? focuses on us, humans, and surveys the biological and cultural evolution of the human species via rare findings from archaeological excavations, integrated with innovative multimedia displays.

-Soon: Blisters, a new caricatures exhibition at the museum’s entrance.
+Blisters, a caricatures exhibition at the museum’s entrance.
 The exhibition offers an amusing perspective on the animal world as seen by the creators, Amos Ellenbogen and Nir Molad (AKA Nirmo).

 Former temporary exhibitions:

 The first exhibition on display in the Museum’s multipurpose Gallery was Life Object, which represented Israel at the 2016 International Venice Architecture Biennale.
 This exhibition forms a “breathing space” affected by the presence of visitors within it.
 Its main exhibit implements thought about architecture, through the biological metaphor of the concept of life, while blurring the boundaries between the natural and the artificial.
 The exhibition is based on the development of architectural applications founded upon the close affinity between a building and its environment.